We’re committed and passionate about elevating parent voice and action so that all children can have a chance at reaching their hopes and dreams.

 Liza brings her passion for student success and family engagement to the Learning Heroes team as the Staff Assistant.
 Liza came to Learning Heroes from Urban Teachers, where she worked as a resident teacher for 4th and 5th grade students in the District of Columbia.
 Prior to teaching, Liza worked at the Early Identification Program at George Mason University as an Office Assistant and as the Academic Support and Progress Monitoring Specialist.
 During her time at the Early Identification Program, Liza worked hands on to support first-generation students and their families through a myriad of experiences and challenges within the college access program.
 Liza is an alumna of George Mason University and has taken master’s level coursework at Johns Hopkins University.

-1Cindi Williams, Strategic Advisor
+1Cindi Williams, Co-Founder and Strategic Advisor

 Cindi is a Principal at HCM Strategists, a leading education and health public policy firm, where she provides communications and advocacy strategy for organizations dedicated to improving student outcomes for low income students.
 Prior to joining HCM, Cindi worked at the Bill & Melinda Gates Foundation where she directed communications and external affairs for its investments in education, public libraries, and family homelessness, while also serving on the Foundation’s Leadership Team.
 She previously served as Senior Advisor to the U.S. Secretary of Education, Deputy Assistant Secretary of Education for Communications and Outreach, and Special Assistant in the White House Office of Public Liaison.
 She lives in Washington State with her husband and sons.